Barry Round

 Barry James Round (26 January 1950 – 24 December 2022) was an Australian rules footballer.
+He played for and South Melbourne/Sydney in the Victorian Football League (VFL) between 1969 and 1985, serving as the Swans' captain during the club's relocation to Sydney.

+Following his VFL retirement, Round played and coached in the Victorian Football Association (VFA) between 1986 and 1993.
+He was inducted into the Australian Football Hall of Fame in 2001.

+History

-He played for and South Melbourne/Sydney in the Victorian Football League (VFL) between 1969 and 1985.
+Round played for and South Melbourne/Sydney in the Victorian Football League (VFL) between 1969 and 1985.
 He played 328 games (135 for Footscray and 193 for South Melbourne/Sydney), won a Brownlow Medal in 1981 (tying with his former teammate Bernie Quinlan) and was the Swans' first captain during the Sydney era.
-Round's height and weight was 193 cm and 108 kg.

 After retirement from VFL football, Round played and coached for several years for Williamstown in the Victorian Football Association, the second-highest level of football in Victoria, where he participated in their 1986 and captain-coached their 1990 premiership teams.
 He won the association best and fairest award, the J. J. Liston Trophy, in 1987 and won the 1990 Norm Goss Memorial Medal for best on field in the Grand Final.

 Round captained the Williamstown Football Club in the 1989–1991 seasons, and he coached the club from 1989 to 1993.
 During his short time at the club, Round won 3 consecutive Gerry Callahan Medals (Williamstown best and fairest award) between 1987 and 1989.
 In 2009, Barry Round was named in the Williamstown Team of the Century in the Ruck Position.
-In May 2014, Williamstown FC held their 150-year celebration and inducted Round as part of their inaugural Hall Of Fame team.
+In May 2014, Williamstown FC held their 150-year celebration and inducted Round as part of their inaugural Hall of Fame team.
 On the same night, he was elevated to Legend status at the club, being one of only five players to receive the honour.

 In 2001, Round was inducted into the Australian Football Hall of Fame with a citation that read: "Lion-hearted big man who represented Footscray and Sydney with distinction".
 He was also a member of Sydney's Team of the Century, which was announced in 2003.

 In 2005, Round appeared on The AFL Footy Show's singing competition, "Screamers".

 Barry Round died from organ failure on 24 December 2022, at age 72.
 His son is David Round, who won the Williamstown best and fairest award in 1999.